-- 1. Completion of a minimum of 60 semester credits (minimum of 62 semester credits for students enrolled in the Adult and Continuing Education Program) of which at least 24 must be taken at Ohio Dominican University. - 2.
+- 1. Completion of a minimum of 60 semester credits of which at least 24 must be taken at Ohio Dominican University. - 2.
 Completion of at least 12 credits in the major at Ohio Dominican University. - 3.
 Completion of:

-ENG 110 College Writing I 3 credits or ENG 101 Thinking/Writing Across the Curriculum (Adult and 4 credits Continuing Education Program)

-Freshman Seminar-CORE: What Does it Mean to be Human?
-3 credits or CORE 179 CORE: What Does it Mean to be Human?
-(Adult and 4 credits Continuing Education Program)

-Sophomore Seminar-CORE: What is the Common Good?
-3 credits or CORE 279 CORE: What is the Common Good?
-(Adult and 4 credits Continuing Education Program)

-and all other requirements specified in the major program.
+ENG 110 College Writing I 3 credits ENG 111 College Writing II 3 credits Freshman Seminar-CORE: What Does it Mean to be Human?
+3 credits Sophomore Seminar-CORE: What is the Common Good?
+3 credits all other requirements specified in the major program.